Erik Peterson (politician): Hunterdon County Freeholder

-New Jersey Assembly
+New Jersey Assemblyman

 Before being selected as Assemblyman in December 2009, Peterson ran in a special convention to replace Assemblywoman Marcia A. Karrow who had been appointed to the State Senate.
 In the first ballot taken of Republican committee persons of the 23rd district, Warren County Freeholder John DiMaio received 129 votes (short of a majority), Peterson 104, and fellow Hunterdon County Freeholder Matt Holt 56.
 In the second ballot, DiMaio defeated Peterson 153–141.
 In 2009, Republican Assemblyman Michael J. Doherty declined to seek re-election to his Assembly seat and instead challenged State Senator Marcia A. Karrow in the Republican primary for the special election in the 23rd district.
-Incumbent DiMaio, Peterson, and Doherty’s chief of staff, Edward Smith, ran for the Republican nomination to the Assembly seats.
+Incumbent DiMaio, Peterson, and Doherty's chief of staff, Edward Smith, ran for the Republican nomination to the Assembly seats.
 DiMaio received the most votes in the June 2009 Republican primary election, 11,888 votes (34.2% of the total vote) while Peterson narrowly defeated Smith by 52 votes: 11,439–11,387 (33.0% to 32.8%).
 DiMaio and Peterson won easily in the heavily Republican 23rd district in November's general election.
 As Doherty was sworn in as State Senator on November 23, 2009, a convention of Republican county committee members gathered to name a successor for the vacancy.
-Peterson was selected by the county committee members on December 6, 2009 and sworn into office the following day.
+Peterson was selected by the county committee members on December 6, 2009, and sworn into office the following day.